Zuehlke/machines-code-people/README.md

 1. Fork this repository
 2. Create a new feature branch for your article with following naming scheme: `feature/#<issue-number>-<title> (so e.g. `feature/#128-test-driven-requirements-engineering` just as an example)
 3. Copy the template file `/articles/template/template.md` to the articles sub folder where your article belongs under a meaningful name (e.g. `articles/testing/requirements-driven-test-engineering.md`)
+     * Adjust `title`, `author` and `authorEmail` inside the copied markdown file
+     * TODO is authorEmail really needed?
+Shouldnt we use just the github accounts for communication?
-     * TODO to be discussed: maybe some subfolders for common major chapter topics might make sense? (as proposed in current example)
+     * TODO to be discussed: maybe some subfolders for common major chapter topics might make sense?
+As proposed in current example above, what you think about this?
 4. Link your article in the SUMMARY.md file in an appropriate place.
 5. Commit your first draft and push to your feature branch
 6. Work on your article incrementaly (see also [Write the Article](#write-the-article) below)  and do more commits and pushes (this might be helpful also if you work with colleagues on the article or to get some early feedback).